 - Discover and pursue opportunities for leadership, peer mentorship, community-building, and networking within and beyond AIM.

 Because our program is funded by a Department of Education grant, AIM has certain criteria students must meet in order to join.
 AIM is able to serve students at Whatcom Community College who are U.S. citizens or permanent residents and who do not already have a dedicated advisor.
-To participate in the AIM program, you must also meet one of the following eligibility requirements:
+To participate in the AIM program, you must also meet one or more of the following eligibility requirements:

 - You have placed into Math 92, Math 94, Math 87, or Math 97